-- by using the Electronic Declaration of Birth online service when declaring the birth of your child - by using the DEClic! online service - by filling out the Application for a Certificate or Copy of an Act of Birth, available on the Directeur de l'état civil website, its Québec and Montréal offices, and all Services Québec offices that offer Directeur de l'état civil services
+- by using the Electronic Declaration of Birth online service when declaring the birth of your child - by using the DEClic! online service - by filling out the Application for a Certificate or Copy of an Act of Birth, available on the Directeur de l'état civil website and at all Services Québec offices that offer Directeur de l'état civil services.